smit4k/conversia/PRIVACY_POLICY.md

 ### What We **Don't** Collect

-- No direct messages are read or stored
 - No message history is accessed or retained
 - No persistent tracking of user activity is performed